avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter1/Chapter1.md

 - Typically databases, queues, caches etc. are thought of as very different categories of tools.
 But in reality, they are superficially similar.
 Example ⇒ a database and message queue share the same purpose - "*to store data"*
 - These tools no longer neatly fit into their traditional categories.
 Some datastores are used as message queues like Redis.
 Some message queues posess database-like durability like Apache Kafka.
 - A single tool is no longer meant to satisfy all the growing demands of applications.
 Instead, the application is broken down into tasks where each task can be performed efficiently on a single tool, and those tools are tied together using application code. **Example ⇒ If the application has a caching layer (managed by an application using Memcached) or a full-text search server ~ indexes (like Elasticsearch) separate from the main database**; it's the responsibility of the application code to keep caches and indexes in sync with the main database.
 - API hiding underlying implementations -
     ![API underlying implementation](../../assets/C101.png)

 - By glueing multiple tools together and then hiding theirr internal implementations from clients helps in creating ***special-purpose data system from smaller general-purpose components***.
-- While desiging data sy8stems multiple questions are unanswered.
+- While desiging data systems multiple questions are unanswered.
     - How to ensure data remains consistent in case of failure?
     - How to provide consistently good performance to clients even when some parts of system are degraded?
     - How to scale to handle increase in load?